 The most significant characteristic of the photographers is, they are the witnesses of the era that they belong to.
-The projects are like the memory of the past for the people in the future.
+The projects of the photographer are like the memory of the past for the people in the future.
 We consider and perceive the past with these projects.
-Conception of my photography is to be the witness of my period and carry them to the future through the effect of the light.
+This is what I do as a documentary photographer.
+The conception of my photography is to be the witness of my period and carry them to the future through the effect of the light.

 When, in my senior year in high school, I showed my art teacher the photographs I took and he asked, "Why don't you display your photographs in an exhibition?" a new door opened before me....From the "Romani" weddings in Tekirdag to Syriac weddings in Southeastren Anatolia, from the Holy Easter Week services at the Orthodox Church in Antakya to nomad shepherds in Aegean mountains, I have made thousands of friends.
 However, Teacher Mehmet Kabaca, who carried me from one village to the next on the back of his Jawa motorcycle in the 1970s, holds a very special place in my journey as a photographer.
 It is impossible to count them all.
 In truth, this book tells their stories.